7 Best P90 Guitars [2023] Awesome Guitars With P90s

 Soapbar or Dogear

-Dogear style P90s have one squared off edge, and one with a triangular edge.
-It’s this triangular edge, that looks somewhat like a dogs ear, that gives this style its name.
+Dogear-style P90s have one squared-off edge and one triangular edge.
+It’s this triangular edge that looks somewhat like a dog’s ear, giving this style its name.

-The choice between soapbar and dog ear is mainly a style thing.
-There is no noticeable difference between the two when it comes to tone and performance
+The choice between soapbar and dogear is mainly a style thing.
+There is no noticeable difference when it comes to tone and performance.

-P90 guitars are incredibly simple but correspondingly versatile.
-Their midrange emphasis belies a capacity for intricate solos and full-throttle rhythm playing.
-Whether you want a roughneck rock instrument or tone-attenuated bluesy sounds, I’ve shared a sweeping selection for you to consider.
+P90 guitars are incredibly simple, but nevertheless versatile.
+Their midrange emphasis makes them incredibly capable when it comes to both intricate solos and full-throttle rhythm playing.
+Whether you want a rough and ready rock instrument or thick bluesy sounds, we’ve shared a broad selection for you to consider.

 Growing up in rural Australia, there wasn't much to do but play guitar and stare at the red dirt.
 When things broke, the only person to fix them was fifty miles away, and eventually fixing gave way to building, giving me my career as a luthier.
 I wouldn't have it any other way.